Vegan Recipes/ Vegetarian Recipes

 Yield: 2 cups

-A delicious, lightly spiced, pleasantly sweet beverage to warm you and your guests on a perfectly frightful evening.
-Be sure to garnish each glass with a small plastic spider just before serving.
+When this spooky night brings you the shivers, reach for this delicious, lightly spiced, pleasantly sweet beverage to warm you and your guests.
+If you've stocked up on spiders, ants, and beetles at the party shop, add a perfectly frightful garnish to each glass of punch.
 The recipe serves only 4, but you can easily double or triple the recipe as needed.

 HOT SPIDER CIDER